thirumurug0xan/CheckSumr/README.md

 # CheckSumr
-This is hash checking tool in under devlopment
+'This is hash checking tool in under devlopment'